mikeobrien/FubuMVC.Swank/README.md

 #### Conventions

 If you can't stand the attribute soup or embedded files of the built in conventions, and have an ingenious convention for describing your API, you can create your own conventions.

+### Description Conventions

 All description conventions implement the following interface.

 ```csharp
 public interface IDescriptionConvention<TSource, TDescription> where TDescription : class